Zhiyi: The Sublime mutual inclusion

 Zhiyi understood reality as a single integrated whole in which each part contains the whole.
 This is the doctrine of "mutual entailment" or mutual inclusion.
 This interfused holism has been described in different ways, such as "the interinclusiveness of the ten realms" or "the interpenetrating unity of all aspects of reality".
 According to Swanson, for Zhiyi "everything contains everything else, and the whole contains all things."
 For Zhiyi, the teaching of mutual inclusion is entailed by the three truths.
 This is because the third truth of the Middle transcends and includes all extremes, such as self and other, "inside" or "outside", whole or part, the one and the many.
 This means that any specific phenomenon (dharma) cannot be ultimately separate from all others and thus "entails" or includes all other phenomena in the universe or "is identical to the entire dharma-realm."
 This also means that each religious teaching or practice leads to and includes the entirety of Buddha's teaching, which is the sublime intent of the Lotus Sutra as understood by Zhiyi.

 This holism is also another meaning of the term "wondrous" or "sublime" (miao) found in the title of the Sublime Dharma Flower Sutra.
 Common glosses of this term include "inconceivability", "beyond conceptual understanding," and even "miraculous".
 Swanson writes the gist of Zhiyi's standpoint is that the term 'subtle' (miao) refers to any teaching, doctrine, practice, and so forth, which includes the concept of unity or integration."
 Zhiyi explains this unified sublime reality thus:If we speak of the non-differentiated dharma, where even the extremes are identical to the Middle, then there is nothing that is not the Buddha-dharma, all [that would be other] has been swept clean.
 How then could the Buddha-dharma be relative to or dependent on the Buddha-dharma itself?
 This Buddha is precisely the Dharma realm.
 Outside the Dharma-realm where is there any other dharma with which it can be compared and thereby given any determination?
 Compared to what would it be coarse?
 In contrast to what would it be marvelous?
 In this case there is nothing to be depended on or compared with, and also nothing broken off - not knowing what else to call it, we give it the forced-name, Absolute.
 The absolute sublime reality is thus one which transcends all concepts, otherwise it would still be relative.
 In going beyond concepts and relations, it must also include all things and their opposites.

-Japanese illustration of the ten realms, depicted as all being contained in the mind (xin, 心) of a fetus.